clevelandjosh/DummyDataMiddleware/README.md

 -rwxrwxrwt.
 1 root  root  110 Nov 30 13:34 /tmp/root/ww_dir_with_sticky/ww_file_with_sticky                     -rwxrwxrwt.
 1 root  root  110 Nov 30 13:34 /tmp/root/ww_dir_with_sticky/ww_file_with_sticky
 ```
 ## Note the files removed were all in the ww_dir_without_sticky directories.

+### The scripts are all here, if you are inclined to test this out on your system.
+## Note, as this creates a bunch of world writable files, make sure to clean up after you are done testing things out.